homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 ```
 {: file="docker-compose.yml" }

-Adding `log.level` and `log.filepath` is not strictly needed.
-But I found it helpful to check that things are working correctly.
+Adding `log.level` and `log.filepath` is not strictly needed, but I found it helpful to check that things are working correctly.

 The `$LOCAL_IPS` environment variable defines all the standard local IPs.
 Here we are instructing Traefik to trust the `X-Forwarded-For` header for requests coming from local IPs.
 This is important because the requests coming from the cloudflare tunnel will have the local IP of the tunnel container and the IP of the actual visitor will be present in the `X-forwarded-for` header.
-Without this line, Traefik will drop the forwarded headers and crowdsec won't be able to differential requests coming from different IPs.
+Without this line, Traefik will drop the forwarded headers and Crowdsec won't be able to differentiate requests coming from different IPs.

 ```shell
 LOCAL_IPS='127.0.0.1/32,10.0.0.0/8,192.168.0.0/16,172.16.0.0/12'
 ```
 {: file=".env" }

-### Adding the crowdsec middleware
+## Adding the crowdsec middleware

-Create a new file for the crowdsec middleware: `middlewares-crowdsec-root.yml` in same directory as your other middlewares.
+Create a new file for the Crowdsec middleware: `middlewares-crowdsec-root.yml` in same directory as your other middlewares.

 ```yaml
 http: